 Implementation name

 Implementation version

 Machine name

 Machine version

 Operating system name

 Operating system version

 Special configuration

 Other information

-A3.5 IDENTIFICATION OF THE PROTOCOL
+A3.5 IDENTIFICATION OF THE PROT OCOL

 Protocol specification / version

 Technical corrigenda implemented

 Other amendments implemented (explain)

-A3.6 GLOBAL STATEMENT OF CONFORMANCE
+A3.6 GLOBAL STATEMENT OF CONF ORMANCE

 Are all mandatory features implemented?
 (Yes or No)

-NOTE - If a 'No' answer is given to this question, then the implementation does not conform to the SDLS standard.
-Non-supported mandatory capabilities are to be identified in the PICS, with an explanation of why the implementation is non-conforming.
+conform to the SDLS standard.
+N s question, then the implementation does not fon-supported mandatory capabilities are to be aplanation of why the implementation is non-

 Non-conforming capabilities (explain)